 Ten Stylish DIY Home Improvements

-1. Upgrade your skirting boards: Revive existing skirting boards by sanding and applying a fresh coat.
+1. Upgrade your skirting boards (sponsored link): Revive existing skirting boards by sanding and applying a fresh coat.
 If you have DIY skills, you can consider replacing the skirting boards with an inexpensive MDF option in a design that is more in keeping with the period of your property.
-I recommend Metres Direct who supply over sixty different options, including MDF and Oak varieties.
+I recommend Metres Direct (sponsored link), which supply over sixty different options, including MDF and Oak varieties.

 2. Add interest to a dull room with wallpaper: Bold florals are on-trend for 2020.
 There are plenty of patterns, designs and colours to consider.
 I love the Bougainvillea collection by Cole & Son, which you can buy from Wallpaperdirect.